Chapter 4 – Syllables

 Supplementary Video

-Enjoy Swami Tadatmananda’s short discussion of meter at 9:00 to 10:21 in his video “Introduction to Vedic Chanting”
+Enjoy Swami Tadatmananda’s short discussion of meter in his “Introduction to Vedic Chanting” (9:00-10:21)

-These are the main rules that distinguish heavy (long) syllables.
-For simplicity, we here use the terms long and short.
+For simplicity, we will use the terms long and short.

 With a little experimenting you can familiarize yourself with the natural wisdom of these rules.
 For example, when you say a series of light syllables in a row, you will find you can pronounce them rapidly with no pause (like na na na na na).
 But to clearly pronouncing heavy syllables of any kind, a certain automatic pause or slow down is required (try nas nas nas… compared to na na na…).